phonegap/phonegap-docs/docs/3-references/stockpile-app/0-index.html.md

 ## Overview

 The Stockpile App is a sample mobile app written by the Adobe PhoneGap team to showcase how to use PhoneGap to build highly performant, fully-featured mobile apps.
-The app allows you to query images from the [Adobe Stock Photo Library](https://stock.adobe.com/), view details about the images, download them, add favorites, query similar and more.
+The app allows you to search for images from the [Adobe Stock Photo Library](https://stock.adobe.com/), view details, download, add favorites and more.
 It was built using the latest web standards and is being provided to developers to use as a reference when creating their own mobile apps.

 This guide will walk through how to build Stockpile step by step with a series of lessons aimed to teach mobile app development with PhoneGap using a proven technology stack.